With Lillian Drayer (1890-1979)

 My maternal grandfather, Dan Dean Myers, was born in Onawa, Iowa, on 5 December 1886.
 His life story is compelling enough, I think, to interest even those who may not be directly related to him.
-I know next to nothing about his childhood and early life.
-I did recently (Nov.
-2011) receive a childhood picture of Dan and his younger brother Henry.
+I know very little about his childhood and early life in Onawa.
+In 2011 I received a childhood picture of Dan and his younger brother Henry.
+Click here to view Dan’s place in the family tree.

 The earliest documents to surface, which tell nothing about Dan himself, are a pair of letters to him from his brother during the Spanish-American War.
 From the MeMe tapes came a couple of anecdotes about his courtship with Lillian Drayer.